iTeam-S/Ampalibe/docs/source/more.rst

 --------
 .. image:: https://raw.githubusercontent.com/iTeam-S/Ampalibe/main/docs/source/_static/logger.png

-By default, Ampalibe uses the logging module to log the application but with custom formatting.
+By default, Ampalibe uses the logging module to log the application but with custom formatting,to make it easier to read and avoid using print.

 Messenger API methods response is a request <Response> so we can use it to view the response

 .. code-block:: python

-    from ampalibe import Logger,
+    from ampalibe import Logger

     Logger.info("Info message")
     Logger.debug("Debug message")